Hamiltonian formalism of the ghost free Tri(-Multi)gravity theory: Introduction

 In 2011, Hassan and Rosen presented the non-linear massive gravity based on a general background metric \cite{H1}.
 This model also includes exactly five degrees of freedom.
 In fact, due to the special interaction term, there exists additional constraints in the Hamiltonian analysis which eliminates the ghost mode.
 Using the full phase space description, which includes lapse and shift functions as physical variables, we have shown \cite{MS1} that indeed 10 second class constraints may emerge within the 20 dimensional phase space.

-Soon after massive gravity, Hassan and Rosen introduced a bi gravity model by adding a dynamical term for the background metric to their massive gravity model \cite{Hassan1}.
+Soon after massive gravity, Hassan and Rosen introduced a bi-gravity model by adding a dynamical term for the background metric to their massive gravity model \cite{Hassan1}.
 The Hamiltonian structure of HR bi-gravity was, however, a challenging issue.
 There was claims that consistency procedure of constraints leads to determining the lapse functions \cite{Kluson1}, \cite{Kluson2}, while we need enough first class constraints to generate the diffeomorphism symmetry.
+This issue was addressed and resolved in refs \cite{HH2} and \cite{MS2}.

 In our recent work \cite{MS2} we showed that in the canonical investigation of the system, in the full 40 dimensional phase space, we may have two sets of four first class constraints as the generators of diffeomorphism, as well as two additional second class constraints which eliminate the ghost.
 However, we showed that at a critical point we meet a bifurcation problem where only one branch sounds physically acceptable.
 In other words, the theory by itself does not guide us naturally towards the physical branch.

 Theories with more than two metrics are also of interest in the community \cite{s1}-\cite{s5}.
+Theoretically, One may be interested to include several multiple spin-2 fields in her/his model, as is done for lower spins in field theory.
+In other words, one may ask why should we assume just one massless spin-2 multiple; instead we can investigate possibility of several massive or massless multiples.
+On the other hand, there are also hopes for employing multi-gravity models in order to justify cosmological observations\cite{s6}-\cite{s13}.

 For example one may generalize the HR bi-gravity to a multi-gravity theory with $\mathcal{N} $ metrics, which involves, in the linear level, one massless spin-2 and $\mathcal{N}-1$ massive spin-2 gravitons.
 If there is no ghost, this theory would consist $5 \mathcal{N} -3$ dynamical degrees of freedom.
 This result, however, needs to be confirmed at the non linear level, too.